 The Group's liabilities are exposed to the risk of a significant increase in the rate of inflation (prices and salaries) which would require an increase in technical provisions, in particular in respect of P&C long-tail business, e.g. general liability (medical among others) and motor bodily injury claims.
-In addition, SCOR is exposed to claims inflation over and above general inflation and in particular to the inflation of court awards in respect of general liability and bodily injury claims.
 For further information on P&C long-tail technical provision deterioration, see Section C.2.1.1 - P&C long-tail risks.

 SCOR's assets are also exposed to the risk of increased inflation or raised inflationary expectations, accompanied by a rise in the yield curve with a subsequent reduction in the market value of its fixed income portfolios.
 Increased inflation could also have a negative impact on the solvency of bond issuers; a widening of credit spreads would lead to a loss of value for the issuers' bonds.

 Finally, depending on the macroeconomic environment, an increase in inflation could also reduce the value of SCOR's equity portfolio.
 Any negative fluctuations in equity values or increase in the cost of claims would lead to a similar decrease in Eligible Own Funds.

+In light of current volatility and uncertainty, both inflation and deflation risks must be considered.

-While the risk of a prolonged period of highly elevated inflation remains less likely in the current macroeconomic environment, at least in the short term, the risk that the economy could experience a period of stagflation, comprising a decline in activity and a surge in prices, has increased significantly following the current explosion of money creation and public debt as well as the impacts of the pandemic on supply chains and consumer behavior.
-In this case, underwriting volumes would also be negatively impacted, and with them the Group's net combined ratio, net income and net asset value.
+Inflation increased significantly across the globe in 2022 and reached levels not seen in decades in most developed countries.
+Despite the significant central bank tightening of monetary policy observed in 2022 to bring inflation back on target, the risk of a prolonged period of strong inflation remains high, at least in the short term.
+The risk that the economy could experience a period of stagflation, comprising a decline in activity and a surge in prices, remains despite resilient activity and manufacturing levels.
+In the event of stagflation, underwriting volumes would also be negatively impacted, and with them the Group's net combined ratio, net income and net asset value.